Diagnostics

 • Engine misfires (unburned fuel destroys converters)

 P0171 (System Too Lean, Bank 1) is extremely common on 2.4L and 2.5L Camrys.
-The 2AZ-FE engine is prone to oil consumption, which coats the MAF sensor over time.
+As noted above, the 2AZ-FE engine's oil consumption coats the MAF sensor over time, but P0171 has other root causes worth ruling out before you reach for the MAF cleaner.
 Symptoms include rough idle, slight hesitation on acceleration, and occasional misfires.

 Root CauseHow to ConfirmFix